OkayAbedin/medbox/HARDWARE_SETUP_GUIDE.md

-# MedBox Hardware Setup Guide
+# CareBox Hardware Setup Guide

 ## Overview
-This guide will help you set up the MedBox IoT Medicine Reminder System using ESP32, KY-024 Hall Effect sensors, RGB LEDs, and other components.
+This guide will help you set up the CareBox IoT Medicine Reminder System using ESP32, KY-024 Hall Effect sensors, RGB LEDs, and other components.

 ## Components Required